meaniebeanie22/meaniebeanie22.github.io/chapters/in-the-enemys-camp.md

 took a fresh light to his pipe.

 “Understand me, Jim,” he said, returning.
-“I’ve a head on my shoulders, I have.
-I’m on squire’s side now.
+“I’ve a head on my shoulders, I have. [:I’m on squire’s side now](#silverswinging).
 I know you’ve got that ship safe somewheres.
 How you done it, I don’t know, but safe it is.
 I guess Hands and O’Brien turned soft.
 I never much believed in neither of THEM.
 Now you mark me.
 I ask no questions, nor I won’t let others.
 I know when